mdx-workshop/mdx-submissions21/paper.md

 During the MDX Challenge we only tried very shallow models (such as a single convolution layer) for the Mixer due to the time limit.
 We look forward to trying more complex models in the future, since even a single 1x1 convolution layer was enough to make some improvement on total SDR (Section "Performance on the MUSDB Benchmark").

 # Experimental Results
-In this section we describe the model configurations and STFT parameters, training procedure, and evaluation results on the MUSDB benchmark.
+In this section we describe the model configurations, STFT parameters, training procedure, and evaluation results on the MUSDB benchmark.
 For training, we used the MUSDB-HQ dataset with default 86/14 train and validation splits.

-## Configurations
+## Configurations and Training
 Figure3 shows a comparison between configurations of TFC-TDF-U-Net v1 and v2.
 This applies to all models regardless of the target source (we did not explore different model configurations for each source).
 In short, v2 is a more shallow but wider model than v1.
 |    | # TFC-TDF blocks | # convs per block | bottleneck factor | # params | # freq bins, # STFT frames, hop size |
 |----|----|----|----|----|----|